 method so you can continue chaining selection methods.

-In this example you filter through even-numbered elements and colour them orange:
+Thie example filters for even-numbered elements and colours them orange:

 .filter(function(d, i) {